 - Passport: this is EXTREMELY important.
-You can’t even start the hike without your passport
+You can’t even start your Inca Trail trek without your passport

 - Cash: you need to tip the porter (recommend 150 sol) and guides (recommend 100 sol per guide).
 You also want to bring some USD in case you have to turn back during the hike and stay at local hotels/pay for train ticket